corywalker/expreduce/README.md

 Out[7]= {{(x) -> (-1.15831)}, {(x) -> (2.15831)}}
 ```

+# Technical notes

+In Expreduce, everything is an expression, which can either be an atomic value like an Integer or a Symbol, or it can be an ordered list of subexpressions.
+In the case of an ordered list of subexpressions, the first element is known as the Head.
+It specifies what kind of data follows.
+For example, `a + 1` is represented as `Plus[a, 1]`.
+Here the head is `Plus` and the two subexpressions that follow are the symbol `a` and the integer `1`.

+When the interpreter encounters an expression that it has not yet evaluated, it checks for a match with the internal database of rules.
+The internal rule collection is keyed on the head of the expression.
+An example would be `Cos[n_Integer?EvenQ*Pi] := 1`, which means that taking the cosine of an even multiple of pi should evaluate to 1.

+The pattern matching must be fast for efficient evaluation.
+Internally, all expressions maintain a corresponding [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
+Each expression and subexpression will often know the hash of its contents without any computation.
+This makes checking for expression sameness as simple as checking for the equality of two int64 values.
+When there are patterns in the RHS of the match, we can no longer rely only on the hash, but Expreduce has a mostly efficient match iterator that checks for any possible matches.

+It's important to note that an expression can match a pattern in multiple ways.
+A simple example is `MatchQ[x + y, a_ + b_]`.
+Here, a could hold x and b could hold y or a could hold y and b could hold x.
+The match iterator iterates over all possible allocations (how many expressions a pattern will match with).
+The match iterator will also iterate over all possible assignments for each allocation.
+An assignment specifies which subexpressions would match to a pattern, not just how many.

 # Other projects

 Expreduce is indeed very similar to Mathics, a similar term rewriting system that uses Sympy as a backend for CAS operations.
 I created expreduce for a few reasons.
 The first is that I wanted to learn everything I could about term rewriting systems.
 The second is that I believe the syntax implemented in here is better suited for building a computer algebra system than using Python to manipulate expressions (as Sympy, and thus Mathics does).
 Using a language with first-class support for pattern matching and replacement across expression trees is ideal for writing a computer algebra system.
 This combined with an optimized core can lead to efficient and informed evaluation without much translation work for the programmer when translating equations to code.